exmatalay/gaih-students-repo-example/README.md

-# Introduction to Python Programming Student Repo Example
+# Introduction to Python Programming Student Repo
 ![](img/logo.png)

 **Course Date:** 15 -19 Şubat 2021

 **Name:** Murat

 **Surname:** Atalay

 **Email:** murat.atalay@hotmail.com.tr

 **Note:** Your homeworks can be formats like ".ipynb" and ".py". **Not ".txt" files!!** Make sure that your codes works.